Costco to raise starting hourly wage to $16; end hazard pay

-NEW YORK (AP) — Costco will increase its starting wage to $16 an hour, surpassing most of its main competitors at a time when efforts to raise the minimum wage gain traction in the U.S.
+NEW YORK (AP) — Costco will increase its starting wage to $16 an hour, surpassing most of its main competitors.

 Costco CEO Craig Jelinek announced the increase Thursday at a Senate Budget Committee hearing, led by Sen. Bernie Sanders, to examine wages at major companies.
 Jelinek said the starting wage for Costco employees would rise to $16 next week, up from $15 the company instituted two year ago.